Peppery Herbed Turkey Tenderloin

 - 3/4 teaspoon dried thyme

 - 1 teaspoon coarsely ground pepper

 - 1 cup reduced-sodium chicken broth

 - Pat tenderloins dry; flatten to 3/4-in. thickness.
 In a small bowl, combine the wine or juice, onions, parsley, 4 teaspoons oil, garlic, rosemary and thyme.
 Pour 3/4 cup marinade into a large resealable plastic bag; add turkey.
 Seal bag and turn to coat; refrigerate for at least 4 hours, turning occasionally.
 Cover and refrigerate remaining marinade.

-- Drain and discard marinade.
+- Drain turkey, and discard marinade.
 Sprinkle turkey with pepper and 1/2 teaspoon salt.
-In a large nonstick skillet, cook turkey in remaining oil for 5-6 minutes on each side or until no longer pink.
+In a large nonstick skillet, cook turkey in remaining oil for 5-6 minutes on each side or until turkey reaches 165°.
 Remove and keep warm.

 I certainly liked this dish, I just wasn't in love with it.
 Turkey and the sauce both had good flavor.
 I served them over buttered egg noodles.
 I may or may not use this recipe again but it is a good use of turkey.